dmrolfs/weather-poc-disintegrate/README.md

-# weather-poc-coerce
+# weather-poc-disintegrate
-Example reference app built on coerce-rs, coerce-cqrs-rs, and axon.
+Example reference app built on disintegrate and axon.